-- Teaching Staff to raise any concerns and seek advice from SENCo. - Children at SEN 2 or above to be assessed at least once a year by the LSAT. - IEPs for children on the SEN register to be reviewed and revised with the SENCo on a termly basis. - All records to be passed to the next Class Teacher for the beginning of the next academic year. - A child whose SEN problems are overcome can be removed from the SEN register.
-The class teacher will take care to monitor this child to ensure that progress is maintained.
+- Teaching Staff to raise any concerns and seek advice from SENDCO. - Children at SEND 2 or above to be assessed at least once a year by the LSAT. - IEPs for children on the SEND register to be reviewed and revised with the SENDCO on a termly basis. - All records to be passed to the next Class Teacher for the beginning of the next academic year. - A child whose SEND problems are overcome can be removed from the SEND register.
+The class teacher will take care to monitor this child to ensure that progress is maintained. - Teaching staff to keep records of intervention and impact.
+Records to be passed onto SENDco and next teacher. - Teaching assistants to liaise with class teacher and SENDCo on planning, pupil response and on progress to contribute effectively to the graduated response.

-If a child fails to achieve the steps outlined in their IEP then outside agencies may become involved in their assessment.
+If a child fails to achieve the steps outlined in their IEP, where necessary, the school will liaise with outside agencies, and they may become involved in their assessment.
 Future IEPs may be implemented using ideas given by these support services.
+E.g.) Educational Psychologists, Woodland's outreach, BEE-U, BEAM, Learning Support (LSAT), Speech and Language, OT, Physiotherapists.